-Today, the LRT system consists of two lanes - south to northwest going from Somerset in the south to Dalhousie in the northwest, then south to northeast from the Downtown corridor to McKnight-Westwinds (see figure 3).
+Today, the LRT system consists of three legs: South, Northwest, and Northeast (see figure 3).
 Already the most used LRT system in Canada with an average of 297,500 weekday riders, the expansion of the CTrain to the northeast, northwest, and west will make light rail transit more popular and accessible to Calgary residents.